-Students participate in a Marketing Simulation course with a focus on designing and presenting a marketing plan for an existing business.
+Students participate in a marketing simulation course with a focus on designing and presenting a marketing/advertising campaign for an existing business.
 Students work in groups to conduct a market analysis related to a specific company, develop a media schedule and advertising campaign, and present the plan to company executives.
 In addition, students gain valuable experience working with a team on real-world projects.